 As you know, your child is unique.
-Whether they will fit into an adult sized car seat at eight years old, is a matter you’re actually best placed to answer because you know your child.
+Whether they will fit into an adult sized car seat at eight years old, is a matter that requires some assessment.

 How can you tell whether your child is ready to move out of a booster seat?

 The following test is what we use to help figure out whether your child is ready to move out of a booster.
-The answers are the piece of the puzzle you fill in.
-If you can answer “yes” to the following 5 questions when your child is sat in the car without a booster or other child restraint, then your child is ready to move on from a booster:
+If you can answer “yes” to the following questions, then your child is ready to move on from a booster.

-- Their back is against the vehicle seat.
+- Is their back is against the vehicle seat?

-- Their knees are bent at the edge of the seat.
+- Are their knees are bent at the edge of the seat?

-- The lap belt comes across the top of their thighs.
+- Does the lap belt come across the top of their thighs (not stomach)?

-- The shoulder belt comes across and lies nicely between their shoulder and neck.
-It should not be high across the neck.
+- Is the shoulder belt coming across and lying nicely between their shoulder and neck?
+Importantly, it should not be high across the neck.

-- They can sit properly with no need to slouch or lean.
+- Can they sit properly with no need to slouch or lean?

 "But whhhhhyyyy, mum?"

 The reason you need to be able to pass this test to ride in a car safely without a child restraint or booster, is due to the positioning of the seat belt.
-If you pass the test then the seat belt fits correctly.
+Cars are designed for adults, and a booster or other restraint is required if your child does not fit the car's vehicle belts correctly.

 (Here's the scary part): If a child doesn't fit the seat belt correctly, in an accident the belt could cut into their windpipe and choke them, or could pull in across the stomach and damage important internal organs, causing all sorts of yucky problems.
 Don't make your mum show you YouTube videos.
 Seriously.